 Project Owner: City of Fort Wayne Public Works and Redevelopment

 Description: 8ft – 10ft wide asphalt trail on the west side of Wheelock Rd extending from the trail completed in 2020 to the existing trail at Stellhorn Rd and Wheelock Rd.
+Trail design is 95% complete.
+Work on right-of-way engineering continues and appraising will begin soon.

 Project Owner: Woodburn/ NIRCC